Biokleen: Summer Entertainment For Kids

 Summer heat and cool treats.
 Is there a better combination for kids?
 At Biokleen, we’re here to give parents recipes and ideas to help keep kids stay busy on a summer day.

-But before we get into homemade treats, let’s take a look at a fun summer activity and eco-friendly alternative to water games without the balloons: Water Sponges.
+But before we get into homemade treats, let’s take a look at a fun summer activity and alternative to water games without the balloons: Water Sponges.

 Instead of filling up water balloons, which take time and can leave litter strewn about your yard, consider using soft sponges instead.
 You can fill buckets of water to soak the sponges and then play the same games with sponges as you would water balloons.
 It’s a great way to have fun without the guilt of using latex balloons that can be tough on the environment and take years to biodegrade.

 From water sponge toss to water sponge fights, your kids will have a blast getting wet and hurling around these reusable sponges.
 If some grass stains pop up on your children’s clothing during their time in the sun, don’t fret.
 You can easily clean up stains with our Biokleen Cold Water Laundry Liquid, which like the sponges, is better for the environment and can help your clothes last longer for more summers to come.

 Now that you’ve built up an appetite, let’s check out a tasty homemade treat to share with your kids — but we won’t blame you if you want to eat it all.

 A fresh twist on an all-time classic?
 Sign us up.
 Peanut butter and jelly sandwiches just got better as a PB&J Ice Cream Sandwich.